 The frequency of watering and the amount of water needed varies from species to species.
 Some perennials like the marigold and the hibiscus need daily watering while others like lavender can do with being watered once or twice weekly.

 Rather than watering your flowers daily, go for deep-root watering which makes the water stay in the soil longer and the plant can absorb it as they need.
+You can make watering both your plants and lawn easier by getting hose connectors here that let you quickly switch between your hose nozzle and lawn sprinkler.

 Cut dead flowers